Fun, Food & Farming at Farm Camp

 The Sauvie Island Center looks forward to seeing your child at camp this year!
 Please note that we will not be able to refund camp registrations for any cancellations within 30 days of the beginning of camp.
 For example, if your child is attending camp during the week of July 10, the last day to cancel registration and receive a refund is June 10.
 Thank you for your understanding!
 This policy will help ensure that we can provide our summer campers with the best possible experience.

-If you have any questions email our Education Program Manager, Sarah Philips at firstname.lastname@example.org.
+If you have any questions email our Program Coordinator, Emma Guida at email@example.com.

-From July 17th through August 11th our camps will be offered through partnerships with local schools and community partners.
+From July 8th through August 2nd our camps will be offered through partnerships with local schools and community partners.
 These camps will include all of the same activities as the kick-off session.
 The only differences are the registration processes, fees and transportation.
 Transportation to and from the farm will be provided during partner weeks.
-Register for these camps directly through the partners (links below).
-Also, during these four weeks of camp transportation to and from the farm will be provided by the partner organization.
+Register for these camps directly through the partners (links will be listed below as soon as they are available).

 Cancellation for partner weeks should be handled directly through the partner camp’s registrar.